MicrosoftDocs/defender-docs/articles/defender-for-cloud/concept-attack-path.md

 ## What is cloud security graph?

 The cloud security graph is a graph-based context engine that exists within Defender for Cloud.
 The cloud security graph collects data from your multicloud environment and other data sources.
-For example, the cloud assets inventory, connections and lateral movement possibilities between resources, exposure to internet, permissions, network connections, vulnerabilities and more.
+For example, the cloud assets inventory, connections and lateral movement possibilities between resources, exposure to internet, permissions, network connections, vulnerabilities, and more.
 The data collected is then used to build a graph representing your multicloud environment.

 Defender for Cloud then uses the generated graph to perform an attack path analysis and find the issues with the highest risk that exist within your environment.
 You can also query the graph using the cloud security explorer.